helm/charts/README.md

 $ helm repo add stable https://kubernetes-charts.storage.googleapis.com
 "stable" has been added to your repositories
 ```
+You can then run `helm search repo stable` to see the charts.

 ## How Do I Enable the Incubator Repository?